RaidoWolf/LD40/README.md

 This time I'd like to give myself a chance to detect those design flaws before overcommiting to the problematic concept at all.

+The underlying game engine, at a layer of abstraction above SFML, is based on the early code from my Territory game engine (and game), which I manually ported to SFML from GLFW and then built improvements on top of that, since as of writing, the Territory engine is far from complete.
+Many of these changes are likely to get sent back upstream to improve Territory.

+The game engine itself utilizes a pushdown automata game state system supporting layer transparency individually for the render, update, and input code.
+The game loop utilizes the original thread as the rendering/input loop, which prevents segfaults in the rendering and event handling code, while update code is run in a separate update thread, which has the potential to provide slightly higher processing throughput on multi-core systems (although it does introduce a host of nuisances that would make it generally not worth the effort in a simpler game like this one, but since Territory already had the feature, I felt it was easier to simply leave it in place).
+This multi-threading allows us to easily run a fixed-time-step update loop, while also running a variable time-step rendering loop.

 To my fellow Ludum Dare participants, good luck, and I'm looking forward to playing your games soon!